-Register now for the FREE Senior Scam Jam event in Hardinsburg on Nov.
-14. This anti-fraud awareness event includes lunch and door prizes for those who register.
-Call 800-223-2579 or use this online registration form
+Register now for the FREE Senior Scam Jam event in Maysville on June 19.
+This anti-fraud awareness event includes lunch and door prizes for those who register.
+Call 502-782-9030 or 800-223-2579 or use this online registration form

 Below you will find information that is presented at these seminars.
 See the Quick Links at right for contact information for you to get help or report suspected fraud.

 What to Watch Out For

 Common “Red Flags” of Financial Fraud:

 - Promises of no risk with high rewards/returns

 - Offers for a “limited time” only